hoangduytran/blender-manual/manual/sculpt_paint/sculpting/tools/draw.rst

    An example of various VDM brushes used on a smooth head from the offical demo file.

+For easy creation of VDM brushes, enable the :doc:`VDM Brush Baker </addons/baking/vdm_brush_baker>` addon.
-`Download the demo file <https://www.blender.org/download/demo-files/#sculpting>`_ for more information and to try the feature out.
+`Download the demo file <https://www.blender.org/download/demo-files/#sculpting>`__ for more information and to try the feature out.

 To use this feature, enable :ref:`Vector Displacement <bpy.types.Brush.use_color_as_displacement>` in the texture panel.
 All :ref:`stroke methods <bpy.types.Brush.stroke_method>` are supported, but the recommended behavior is